WDUR: South Asian programming

+FM translator

-WDUR began broadcasting on FM translator W252DK 98.3 MHz FM on August 18, 2016.
-However, the translator was alleged to cause interference to WLUS, a country station licensed to Clarksville, Virginia whose transmitter is located near Bullock near the North Carolina/Virginia border whose signal reaches the outer fringes of the Raleigh-Durham area.
-WLUS's parent company Lakes Media LLC encouraged its listeners in Durham, Wake, and Granville counties to submit a "listener declaration form" to the station in an attempt to convince the FCC to force WDUR's translator off the air, although Arohi Media denies this.
+WDUR began broadcasting on FM translator W252DK 98.3 MHz on August 18, 2016.
+However, the translator was alleged to cause interference to WLUS, a country station licensed to Clarksville, Virginia.
+Its transmitter is located near Bullock near the North Carolina/Virginia border, whose signal reaches the outer fringes of the Raleigh-Durham area.
+WLUS's parent company Lakes Media LLC encouraged its listeners in Durham, Wake, and Granville counties to submit a "listener declaration form" to the station in an attempt to convince the FCC to force WDUR's translator off the air.
+Arohi Media denied its translator was causing interference.

 After nearly a year of debate between Arohi Media, and Lakes Media LLC, the Federal Communications Commission sent Arohi a letter requiring that translator W252DK cease operation immediately.
-The translator's license has been suspended and is no longer found in the FCC database.
+The translator's license was suspended and is no longer found in the FCC database.

-The FCC has accepted a Petition for Reconsideration filed by Arohi Media on June 1, 2017.

-On August 22, 2017 WDUR’s translator on 98.3 FM went off the air, only to return in the summer of 2018 at low power.
+The FCC accepted a Petition for Reconsideration filed by Arohi Media on June 1, 2017.
+On August 22, 2017 WDUR's translator on 98.3 FM went off the air, only to return in the summer of 2018 at low power.
 In November 2018, the station moved to 101.9 FM as W270DT.

 As of late December 2017, WDUR has reverted to its South Asian format, breaking off the simulcast with WRSV.
-In addition to being heard at 1490 AM and the 101.9 FM translator, WDUR is also heard on WCMC-FM 99.9 FM HD4.
+In addition to being heard at 1490 AM and the 101.9 FM translator, WDUR is also heard on an HD Radio subchannel on WCMC-FM 99.9 FM: WCMC-FM-HD4.